prestsoftware/prest/docs/src/notation/datasets.rst

 .. tip::
-     To be analyzable by Prest, a budgetary dataset must be a .csv file.
+     To be analyzable by Prest |version|, a budgetary dataset must be a .csv file.

-     **An example of a Prest budgetary dataset can be found** `here </_static/examples/budgetary.csv>`_
+     **An example of a budgetary dataset can be found** `here </_static/examples/budgetary.csv>`_

-     To import such a dataset into Prest, select *"Workspace -> Import budgetary dataset"* and select the target file from the relevant directory.
+     To import such a dataset, go to *"Workspace -> Import budgetary dataset"* and select the target file from the relevant directory.

      **Budgetary datasets with** `n` **goods must have the following structure:**